 Health benefit costs are rising at two times the rate of wage increases and three times general inflation, "making this [cost] trend unaffordable and unsustainable over the long term," said Brian Marcotte, president and CEO of nonprofit National Business Group on Health.

-The average increase remains 6% but an unhealthy number of organizations are facing spikes of 10-30%.
-These exasperating rate hikes leave employers facing the frustrating conundrum of how to keep employees happy and engaged while benefits continue to cost more for less coverage.
+The average increase over the last few years remains 6% but an unhealthy number of organizations are facing spikes of 10-30%.
+These exasperating rate hikes leave employers facing the frustrating conundrum of how to keep workers happy and engaged while benefits continue to cost more for less coverage.

-The reason behind the increase in rates is really quite simple: rates for health insurance are rising because the cost of health care is rising.
+The reason behind the climbing rates is really quite simple: health insurance costs more because healthcare costs more.
 Understanding the reasons behind this can be the first step in determining strategies for battling the insurmountable costs of providing benefits for your people.

-10 Reasons Health Care Costs Are Going Up
+10 Reasons Why Health Care Costs Are Going Up